Skip to main content

 Use: "For database errors, see /docs/db-errors.md"

-Prioritize code over documentation in token allocation.
-AI can read code directly when needed.
+Prioritize code over prose in token allocation.
+Agents can read code directly when needed.

 Prescriptive Guidance, Not Restrictions